A Framework for Improving the Reliability of Black-box Variational Inference: Preliminaries and Background

-While numerous other divergences have been used in the literature \citep[e.g.,][]{HernandezLobato:2016,Li:2016,Bui:2017a,Dieng:2017,Wang:2018:f-divergence,Wan:2020vz}, we focus on $\kl{\approxdensity}{\postdensity}$ since it is the most widely used, the default or only choice in widely used frameworks such as Stan, Pyro, and PyMC3, and easiest to estimate when using simple Monte Carlo sampling to approximate the gradient \citep{Dhaka:2021}.
+While numerous other divergences have been used in the literature \citep[e.g.,][]{HernandezLobato:2016,Li:2016,Bui:2017a,Dieng:2017,Wang:2018:f-divergence,Wan:2020vz}, we focus on $\kl{\approxdensity}{\postdensity}$ since it is the most common choice; the default or only choice in widely used frameworks such as Stan, Pyro, and PyMC3; and easiest to estimate when using simple Monte Carlo sampling to approximate the gradient \citep{Dhaka:2021}.